Description of Procedure or Service

 Electromagnetic Navigation Bronchoscopy is considered medically necessary for one of the following indications:

-- Patients with a suspicious pulmonary nodule that is deemed inaccessible by standard methods (e.g. peripheral nodule) or when standard methods have failed; OR
+- Individuals with a suspicious pulmonary nodule that is deemed inaccessible by standard methods (e.g. peripheral nodule) or when standard methods have failed; OR

-- Patients with a highly suspicious solitary pulmonary nodule who pose an unacceptable risk (e.g., bullous lung disease, diffuse emphysema) for a more invasive diagnostic procedure; OR
+- Individuals with a highly suspicious solitary pulmonary nodule who pose an unacceptable risk (e.g., bullous lung disease, diffuse emphysema) for a more invasive diagnostic procedure; OR

-- Placement of fiducial markers in patients who are not candidates for surgical intervention and who have elected to undergo radiation therapy.
+- Placement of fiducial markers in individuals who are not candidates for surgical intervention and who have elected to undergo radiation therapy.

 When Electromagnetic Navigation Bronchoscopy is not covered